Published 28 March 2020 | Updated 1 July 2021

-We’ve updated this page to reflect these changes.
+We've updated the information on this page to reflect the expiry of Schedule I.

 On 28 March 2020, the Fair Work Commission (the Commission) made a determination varying the Clerks Award.
 The determination inserted a temporary new Schedule I that applied from an employee’s first full pay period on or after 28 March 2020.

-Schedule I adds extra award flexibility to help employers and employees during the impact of coronavirus.
-It applies until 30 June 2021.
+Schedule I added extra award flexibility to help employers and employees during the coronavirus pandemic.

 On this page:

-The updated Schedule I applies to employers and employees covered by the Clerks Award.
+Schedule I applied to employers and employees covered by the Clerks Award.

 Use Find my award if you’re not sure which award applies to you.